knid/httpy/README.md

 Variable name must be same with inside of `{}`.
 We can use `{i}` in everything.
 Headers, query values etc.

-We can simply more command:
+We can more simply the command:

 ```bash
 $ httpy 'api.service.com/users/{i}' -X i:++:4